ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 In this lab, you'll learn to use three peripherals: DMA, DAC, and ADC.
 All three of these are critical components in most chips in some way, shape, or form.

 Direct Memory Access (DMA) allows you to automatically transfer a region of memory to a peripheral, a different location in memory, or any memory mapped region of the device.
 In short, it sets up automatic memory transfers from one thing to another.
-These can be peripherals, variables, arrays, etc. Just not flash ROm.
+These can be peripherals, variables, arrays, etc. Just not flash ROM.
 You may ask, how is this useful?
 Well, instead of taking up valuable CPU time and additional code structures to transfer data, you can just have one of the DMA coprocessors do it.
-They're independant and autonomous, so once you set them up, they just go.
+They're independent and autonomous, so once you set them up, they just go.
 You'll see more interesting applications in lab 10 and 11.
 Here, you'll use it to collect ADC data.

 Interfacing a microcontroller with real-world devices often means working with analog voltages that are not constrained by digital logic’s high/low dichotomy.
 In this lab, you will gain experience using the digital-to-analog converter and the analog-to-digital converter built in to your microcontroller.
 You will also practice writing code to manipulate the converted values as well as display them on an output device.